buddhiW/AI_travel_assistant/README.md

 Getting started with large language modelling and generative AI can be overwhelming due to the wide variety of tools, techniques and methods available.
 A practical approach to learning is to focus on a straightforward use case and build models from scratch.

 This project is designed as a starting point, providing a learning experience for beginners in the field.
-Here, the same application has been implemented using three approaches.
+Here, the same application has been implemented using four approaches.

 ## Implementation approaches
 1. **Basic prompt-driven** (`core/basic`): A non-agentic framework that uses [chat completions](https://platform.openai.com/docs/guides/text-generation) API from OpenAI and tool calling.
 2. **Multi-agent** (`core/agents_method`): An multi-agent framework based on chat completions API and tool calling.
 3. **LangGraph single-agent** (`core/langGraph_single_agent`): A single-agent graph framework with tool calling implemented using [LangChain](https://python.langchain.com/docs/introduction/) and [LangGraph](https://langchain-ai.github.io/langgraph/).
-4. **LangGraph multi-agent**: INCOMPLETE.
-A supervisor-worker graph framework.
+4. **LangGraph multi-agent** (`core/langGraph_multi_agent`): A multi-agent graph framework with specialized paths for handling each task using [LangChain](https://python.langchain.com/docs/introduction/) and [LangGraph](https://langchain-ai.github.io/langgraph/).

 ## Queries handled by the assistant
 1. Travel duration given the origin, destination and mode of travel.